Updated on April 27, 2021.

 Program plans will move forward unless you receive notification of a suspension or cancellation decision.
 Students should avoid making any early financial commitments on items such as flights or housing in case of program cancellation.
 The Programs Abroad Office will communicate with applicants regularly and provide program information and status updates directly via email.

-We anticipate any necessary cancellation decisions to be made in November/December for spring programs and in March for May, mini-term and summer programs.
+We anticipate any necessary cancellation decisions to be made in November/December for spring programs and in March/April for May, mini-term and summer programs.
 Fall and academic year programs will have varying timelines during late spring and summer for possible cancellation.

 Yes.
 Some education abroad programs may be offered in the online format instead of in-person.
 Students will be notified if their program’s format is changed from in-person to online or a hybrid.

 Students can consider additional opportunities with our suite of online international programs, as well.
 See the Programs Abroad website for more details.